vLeapGroup/docs/warps/sdks.md

 # SDKs for Warps

-Warps come with SDKs for serveral languages to help you integrate them with minimal efforts:
+Warps come with SDKs for several languages to help you integrate them with minimal efforts:

 ## Typescript